bartmika/timekit/README.md

 # timekit
-Additional helpful functions for Golang [`time.Time`](https://pkg.go.dev/time) package to make your life easier.
+Convenience functions to make your life easier when using with Golang's [`time`](https://pkg.go.dev/time) package.

 ## Installation